TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-3.md

 ### Functions
 Things are about to get _really_ exciting.
 So far you have been writing an impressive amount of code to solve various problems, but that code has not been as useful as it could be.
 Imagine taking one of your scripts and bundling it into a little package that you could use over and over again without having to rewrite or change the code.
 That's the power of functions, and they're used _constantly_ in JavaScript.

+### Learning Outcomes
+By the end of this lesson, you should be able to do the following:

+- Define and invoke different kinds of functions.
+- Use the return value.
+- Explain function scope.

 1. [This lengthy MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions) is a good place to start.
 Pay special attention to the sections on 'Function Scope'.
 Scope is a topic that commonly trips up both beginner and intermediate coders, so it pays to spend some time with it up front.
 2. Read this article about [return values](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Return_values).
 3. Let's discuss parameters and arguments in the context of the following example function: